Countability versus Computability: Introduction

 \section{Introduction}

-In 1874, Georg Cantor \cite{Cantor} published the first proof that there is no one-to-one correspondence between the set of all real numbers, which is uncountable, and the set of all natural numbers, which is countable.
-In 1891, Cantor simplified his proof using the well-known diagonal method, which has important applications in set theory and computability theory \cite{jose,Sipser}.
+In 1874, Georg Cantor published the first proof that there is no one-to-one correspondence between the set of all real numbers (which is uncountable) and the set of all natural numbers (which is countable) \cite{Cantor}.
+In 1891, Cantor simplified his proof using the well-known diagonal argument, which has since found important applications in both set theory and computability theory \cite{Sipser}.